jetbrains-academy/javascript-fullstack-course/Frontend/BackendConnection/register_form/task.md

 ### Check yourself
 You can use the tests in the `frontend/__tests__/register_test.jsx` file to better understand the task and verify your work.
-Note that tests are using the [mock functions](https://jestjs.io/docs/mock-function-api).
+Note that tests use [mock functions](https://jestjs.io/docs/mock-function-api).
 This allows you to test the frontend separately from the backend.

-Of course, when all tests passed, you can run the whole application and check your solution manually.
+Of course, once all tests have passed, you can run the whole application and check your solution manually.

 <div style="text-align: center; max-width: 600px; margin: 0 auto;">
 <img src="images/register.gif" alt="Register">